Thurston County assistance programs.

 ClearPoint Financial Solutions

 This agency offers debt reduction services and foreclosure counseling.
 This agency provides confidential, free sessions to help homeowners facing foreclosure to understand their options.
 Counselors will also help people deal with credit card and medical debts.
 Learn more on hospital and medical debt reduction.
+As there are many resources offered that can help with hospital bills.

 Counselors assist with multiple issues including short sales, loan modifications, repayment plans, deed-in-lieu of foreclosure, mediation, forbearance and bankruptcy.
 May assess client's eligibility for federal government foreclosure assistance.
 Call ClearPoint Financial Solutions at (877) 877 - 1995